W-9 Form : Request for Taxpayer Identification

 ♦ Download: Form W-9 (Massachusetts Substitute W-9 Form)

 The W-9 form also asks whether you are subject to backup withholding.
-This is withholding at a flat rate of 28% on payments made to you or your business under certain circumstances.
-There are two common reasons for backup withholding: your name and SSN as provided on Form W-9 don’t match the IRS’s records, or you have outstanding tax debts and the IRS has notified you that you are subject to mandatory backup withholding until the taxes are paid in full.
+This withholds at a 28% flat rate on payments made to you or your business under certain circumstances.
+There are 2 common reasons for backup withholding: your name and SSN as provided on Form W-9 don’t match the IRS’s records, or you have outstanding tax debts and the IRS has notified you that you are subject to mandatory backup withholding until the taxes are paid in full.
 The payments which are reported on an information return tend not to be subject to federal income tax withholding.
 But a taxpayer may be subject to backup withholding if he/she fails to provide an accurate and valid TIN.
 And if the payer is supposed to withhold, 28% of all amounts that the taxpayer is to be paid, are remitted to the IRS.

 Falsifying information in a W-9 form may result in prosecution for criminal behavior and may even lead to your imprisonment.